design · 31 Aug 2022

-When working on app development, designers and product teams use various prototypes depending on the design stage and development timeline.
+Designers and product teams build prototypes of varying degrees of fidelity depending on the design stage and development timeline.
 Here are three main types of mobile app prototypes you need to know about:

 1. Hand-sketched prototypes